 - Next, you’ll want to crush your macadamia nuts into small little pieces.
 I simply put the macadamia nuts in a Ziploc bag and use rolling pin or mallet to crush them.

-- Once the macadamia nuts are ready, pour them out onto another plate and combine them with the lightly browned coconut.
+- Once the macadamia nuts are ready, pour them out onto a separate plate and combine them with the lightly browned coconut.
 Use your hand to make sure everything is well mixed.

 - Now your shrimp are ready to be assembled.